Ad Blocker Detected

 After polymerization of the resolving gel, remove the butanol with the help of tissue paper.
 Then pour the freshly prepared 4 % stacking gel load at the top of the resolving gel up to 0.8 cm height.
 Then, place a comb to create the desired number of wells in the gel.
 Once the stacking gel solidifies, place the gel into the tank.
 Put the running electrode buffer into the tank.

 Remove the comb from the gel and load the protein samples into the wells of the gel.
 Load the protein marker on one side of the gel to make it differentiable and identifiable after staining and destaining.

 Electrophoresis, running the gel

 After loading the protein samples, run the gel by providing a constant voltage of 80-100 V. The purpose of stacking gel is to concentrate the protein samples into a sharp band before interning the main separating gel.
 However, the pore size of the stacking gel is larger than that of resolving gel.
-This difference is created by using different in ionic strength and the pH of electrode buffer and stacking gel buffer.
+This difference is created by using different ionic strength and the pH of the electrode buffer and stacking gel buffer.
 This phenomenon is called as isotachophoresis.

 The stacking gel has a large pore size because of less concentration (4 % ) of acrylamide.
-Therefore, it allows the protein to move freely and concentrate under the influence of electric field.
-The band sharpening takes place by the negatively charged glycinate ions present in electrode buffer.
+Therefore, it allows the protein to move freely and concentrate under the influence of the electric field.
+The band sharpening takes place by the negatively charged glycinate ions present in an electrode buffer.
 As glycinate ion has low electrophoretic mobility than protein-SDS complex while Cl- ion present in loading buffer and the stacking gel buffer has high mobility.